 “Coming to College was different for me as I came from a boarding school, but the teachers have helped me so much more than I have ever had in the past – they’ve been really supportive.”

-Holly Morgan did not expect to get the results needed for university, but she achieved an A in Psychology, a B in Sociology and a C in Religious Studies.
+Holly Morgan did not expect to get the results needed for university, but she achieved an A in Psychology, an A in Sociology and a C in Religious Studies.

 “I spent the most part of the year not in College because of my mental health,” she explained.
 “I had lots of meetings to work out how to get me back into the College and now I’ve got into my first choice of university and it’s in the Russell Group – Birmingham.

 “I didn’t think I was going to get into university at all – even a few weeks ago I didn’t believe it.
 I’ve had an extremely positive experience at the College.”

 CAVC Head of General Education Yusuf Ibrahim said: “At Cardiff and Vale College we have a real commitment to continually improve the quality of education for our students and these A Level results are a strong foundation on which to build.
 We have a number of subject areas where more than half of learners secured A*-B grades and we had more learners than ever.

 “In the context of the recent A Level reforms and in the context of national averages the College has performed extremely well.”